BazzerDv/BazzerDv/README.md

 </td>
 </tr>
 </thead>
-- 👋 Hi, I’m @BazzerDv
+- 👋 Hi, I’m @BazzerDv\n\
-- 👀 I’m interested in coding and don't worry, sport
+- 👀 I’m interested in coding and don't worry, sport\n\
-- 🌱 I’m currently learning javascript and html
+- 🌱 I’m currently learning javascript and html\n\
-- 💞️ I’m looking to collaborate on a html game with ascii art
+- 💞️ I’m looking to collaborate on a html game with ascii art\n\
 - 📫 How to reach me: bazzerdv@gmail.com  P.S.
 I may not always be able to reply immediately

 <!---